-CCH iFirm Taxprep Annual Tax Update for T1,T2,T3 and Forms – Live Webinar, Feb 3 & 4, 2025
+CCH iFirm Taxprep Annual Tax Update for T1,T2,T3 and Forms – Live Webinar February 10 & 11, 2026

-In this webinar, we will present the tax and form changes for 2024 returns for all four CCH iFirm Taxprep modules: T1, T2, T3 and Forms, as well as recent enhancements to CCH iFirm Taxprep functionality.
+In this webinar, we will present the tax and form changes for 2025 returns for all four CCH iFirm Taxprep modules: T1, T2, T3 and Forms, as well as recent enhancements to CCH iFirm Taxprep functionality.

 Staying current on tax, form, software and e-service changes is critical to the success of a tax practice.
-This new virtual seminar is designed specifically for CCH iFirm Taxprep users to provide you with all the essential information you need in this live two-part online session, consisting of two 3.5-hour webinars over two consecutive days.
+This webinar is designed specifically for CCH iFirm Taxprep users to provide you with all the essential information you need in this live two-part online session, consisting of two 3.5-hour webinars over two consecutive days.
+We will also discuss proposed tax changes contained in Bill C-15, review the latest CRA e-services, and provide some tips for getting the most out of the many CCH iFirm Taxprep productivity features.

 TOPICS: